☸️ Cluster-Wide Collective Operations

 2. Blocks coordinate to combine their partial results using synchronization from Puzzle 29

-3. One elected thread computes the final global sum using warp election patterns
+3. An elected thread in the first block computes the final global sum using warp election patterns

 Problem specification